IrenePasquinelli/Representations/README.md

 ## Acknowledgments

-The second author is supported by the EPSRC grant EP/T015926/1.
+The second author was supported by the "Fondation Sciences Mathematiques de Paris" and by the EPSRC grant EP/T015926/1.
+The third author is supported by